aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 ---
-title: Converting DWG to PDF with Coordinates in C# - Aspose.CAD Tutorial
+title: How to Set Viewport while Converting DWG to PDF with Coordinates in C# - Aspose.CAD Tutorial
 linktitle: Converting DWG to PDF with Coordinates in C#
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Learn how to convert DWG to PDF with specific coordinates in C# using Aspose.CAD.
-Follow our step-by-step guide for precise and efficient CAD file conversions.
+description: Learn how to set viewport and convert DWG to PDF in C# using Aspose.CAD.
+This dwg to pdf tutorial shows precise export with coordinates.
+date: 2026-04-03
+keywords:
+- how to set viewport
+- dwg to pdf tutorial
+- convert dwg to pdf c#
 weight: 11
 url: /net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/
 ---